chenxingqiang/jax-ml/doc/glossary.rst

         in ``doc/modules/``.
 Unlike the :ref:`API reference <api_ref>` provided
         through docstrings, the User Guide aims to:

-        * group tools provided by Scikit-learn together thematically or in terms of usage;
+        * group tools provided by Jax-learn together thematically or in terms of usage;
         * motivate why someone would use each particular tool, often through comparison;